Joel-Haeberli/it-security-docs/docs/themes/Physical Layer.md

 ### Controls

 - geographical separated datacenters and redundant connections
-- use of link and data storage cryptography -> TLS for transit, AES for data at rest
+- use of link and data storage cryptography $\rightarrow$ TLS for transit, AES for data at rest
 - uninterruptible power supplies (UPS) and emergency generators
 - monitored (thermal) environment, use of cooling systems
 - electromagnetic shielding